wkrt7/elo_tracker/README.md

 - [ ] CICD deployment to aws or gcp of backend
 - [x] connect to supabase from python script
-- [ ] how to simplify this, do i need matchParticipants, TeamParticipants etc?
+- [x] how to simplify this, do i need matchParticipants, TeamParticipants etc?
 I don't think so
 - [ ] run in serverless environment AWS lambda + API Gateway
+- [ ] solve warning in main while adding the match
+- [ ] refractor elo computation